bratzelk/Movie-Info/README.md

 --------------

 To run the tests (these aren't completed yet...)

     ./run_tests.sh

 ToDo
 --------------

--Make HTML Pretty (Bootstrap etc)
+ - Make HTML Pretty (Bootstrap etc)
--Add some proper tests
+ - Add some proper tests
--Use an alternative API for failed lookups
+ - Use an alternative API for failed lookups
--Much more...
+ - Much more...

 Contact